We have five factories and 19 years of experience in plant extracts

 4. Lycopene and Cardiovascular Health

 Cardiovascular diseases are a leading cause of death worldwide, and maintaining a healthy heart is crucial for overall well-being.
 Lycopene has been extensively studied for its potential role in promoting cardiovascular health.
-Here's how Lycopene can benefit your heart:
+Here's how lycopene can benefit your heart:

 1. Reducing Oxidative Stress: